lfit/releng-global-jjb/docs/jjb/lf-python-jobs.rst

 suites.
 Checking coverage does not guarantee that the tests execute properly, but it identifies code that is not executed by any test.

-.. comment Start ignoring WriteGoodLintBear

 This job reuses the Sonar builders used for Java/Maven projects which run maven twice.
-The first invocation does nothing for Python projects, so the job uses the goal 'validate' by default.
-The second invocation publishes results using the goal 'sonar:sonar' by default.
+The first invocation does nothing for Python projects, so the job uses the goal ``validate`` by default.
+The second invocation publishes results using the goal ``sonar:sonar`` by default.

-.. comment Stop ignoring

 For example: